Professor of the Practice of Public Health

 Education & Experience

 John E. McDonough, DrPH, MPA is Professor of Public Health Practice in the Department of Health Policy & Management at the Harvard T.H.
-Chan School of Public Health and Director of the Center for Executive and Continuing Professional Education.
+Chan School of Public Health and Director of Executive and Continuing Professional Education.

 In 2010, he was the Joan H. Tisch Distinguished Fellow in Public Health at Hunter College in New York City.
 Between 2008 and 2010, he served as a Senior Advisor on National Health Reform to the U.S. Senate Committee on Health, Education, Labor and Pensions where he worked on the development and passage of the Affordable Care Act.